luroess/traenslenzor/docs/report/chapters/components/08_comp_document_class_detector.typ

   #image("/graphics/doc-classifier-config.svg", width: 100%)
 ] <fig-doc-classifier-config-diagram>

+@fig-doc-classifier-config-diagram illustrates the main components of the `doc_classifier` module's training stack and showcases the _config-as-factory_ pattern.

 *Augmentation pipelines.* We provide five transform presets as Config-as-Factory targets in #blink("https://github.com/luroess/traenslenzor/blob/master/traenslenzor/doc_classifier/data_handling/transforms.py")[`traenslenzor/doc_classifier/data_handling/transforms.py`]:
-- `TrainTransformConfig`: “document-friendly” heavy augmentation for scratch training (mild rotation/scale/shift, perspective, scanner-like noise/blur, brightness/contrast, gamma).
+- `TrainTransformConfig`: "document-friendly" heavy augmentation for scratch training (mild rotation/scale/shift, perspective, scanner-like noise/blur, brightness/contrast, gamma).
 - `TrainHeavyTransformConfig`: stronger regularization for continued training (affine + distortions, compression/downscale artifacts, CLAHE, coarse/grid dropout).
 - `FineTuneTransformConfig`: light augmentation for pretrained models (resize/pad + mild photometric jitter).
 - `FineTunePlusTransformConfig`: moderate fine-tuning augmentation (small rotation/perspective + mild noise/blur + photometric jitter).
 - `ValTransformConfig`: deterministic preprocessing for evaluation (resize/pad + channel/normalization only).

-Concretely, `TrainTransformConfig` keeps geometry close to the original page ($<=$5° rotation, $<=$5% scale, $<=$2% shift) while simulating capture noise (Gaussian noise, mild blur, brightness/contrast, gamma).
+Concretely, `TrainTransformConfig` keeps geometry close to the original page ($<=$5° rotation, $<=$5% scale, $<=$2% shift) while simulating capture noise (Gaussian noise, mild blur, brightness/contrast, gamma); Starting of with stronger geometic distortions as would be typical for CV tasks on natural images caused our models to perform much worse in our initial experiments.
-`TrainHeavyTransformConfig` increases geometric variability ($<=$7° rotation + affine/shear + distortion) and adds harder degradations (JPEG compression, downscale, CLAHE, and dropout occlusions) to steer the model towards learning a variety of robust features.
+`TrainHeavyTransformConfig` increases geometric variability ($<=$7° rotation + affine/shear + distortion) and adds harder degradations (downscale, CLAHE, and dropout occlusions) to steer the model towards learning a variety of robust features.

 In addition to choosing a preset per experiment via TOML, the trainer can switch from a lighter to a heavier augmentation policy late in training (implemented as `TrainTransformSwitchCallback`), which we use as a simple augmentation schedule to improve robustness without slowing early optimization.